Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 Two clear glass mugs of hot butterbeer, topped with whipped cream and dripping caramel, set on a wooden table with a brown napkin.

 There are a lot of butterbeer recipes out there that use cream soda, but this version doesn’t.
 In fact, it doesn’t even try to mimic a fizzy drink.
-This is a warm, homemade treat that tastes like caramel and vanilla, with just enough cinnamon to make it feel magical.
+It tastes like caramel and vanilla with just enough cinnamon to make you feel like you should be curled up with a book or a Harry Potter movie.

 There are plenty of butterbeer recipes floating around that include extracts or even actual booze—but this one doesn’t need either.
 My daughter’s version is entirely non-alcoholic and doesn’t rely on cream soda, either.

 Instead, it builds flavor from just a handful of everyday ingredients: milk, butter, brown sugar, vanilla, and cinnamon.
-Together, they create a drink that’s cozy, rich, and sweet without being overpowering.
-It’s basically fall in a mug.
+Together they make a drink that’s cozy, rich, and just sweet enough.
+Around here, it’s our go-to on chilly nights.

 This version is warm, homemade, and simple enough for kids to help make—but tasty enough for grownups to love too.